-Endorsement Areas: For Mississippi K-6 Licensure in Elementary Education, the Mississippi Department of Education requires that candidates have completed at least 18 hours, in each of two endorsement areas, with no grade lower than a "C".
+\\Endorsement Areas: For Mississippi K-6 Licensure in Elementary Education, the Mississippi Department of Education requires that candidates have completed at least 18 hours, in each of two endorsement areas, with no grade lower than a "C".
 In addition, some IHL universities also offer Elementary Education programs, K-6 with 2 add-on endorsements.
 In these programs, candidates earn an additional three (3) hours, or twenty-one (21) hours in each of the two endorsement areas, with no grade lower than a "C".
-These programs prepare the students for Mississippi K-6 licensure, with add-on licenses for grades 7-12 in the two endorsement areas.
+These programs prepare the students for Mississippi K-6 licensure, with addon licenses for grades 7-12 in the two endorsement areas.
 English, General Science, Math, and Social Studies are endorsement areas accepted by all eight (8) IHL universities.
 Consult with your chosen transfer college to determine acceptable transfer courses for your endorsement areas.

-i iist Semestei Jecoi iu Semesiei English Composition I ENG 1113 English Composition II ENG 1123 College Algebra MAT 1313 Public Speaking I SPT 1113 World Regional Geography / GEO 1113 American National Gov /tPSC 1113 Physical Science w/Lab 4 OR Intro to Sociology SOC 2113 History Elective (Continu ious) 3 History Elective (Contin nuous) 3 Real Number System MAT 1723 Total 16 hrs.
+First Semester Second Semester English Composition I ENG 1113 English Composition II ENG 1123 College Algebra MAT 1313 Public Speaking I SPT /COM 1113 World Regional Geography GEO 1113 American National Gov 'tPSC 1113 Physical Science w/Lab 4 OR Intro to Sociology SOC 2113 History Elective (Continu ous) 3 History Elective (Contir nuous) 3 Real Number System MAT 1723 Total 16 hrs.
 Total 15 hrs.
-Second Year First Semester Secor nd Semester Geo Measure & Prob MAT 1733 Found/Education FDU 1613
+Second l Year First Semester Secon d Semester Geo, Measure, & Prob MAT 1733 Found/Education EDU 1613 Biological Science w/Lab 4 Fine Arts Elective 3 Literature Elective (Cont inuous) 3 Literature Elective (Co ntinuous) 3 Elective 3 Elective 3 Elective 3 Elective 3 Total 16 hrs.

-i ii ot ooiii ootoi • ona comocion

-Geo, Measure, & Prob MAT 1733 Found/Education EDU 1613

-Biological Science w/Lab 4 Fine Arts Elective 3

-Literature Elective (Continuous) 3 Literature Elective (Continuous) 3

-Elective 3 Elective 3

-Elective 3 Elective 3

-Total 16 hrs.
 Total 15 hrs.

-^{}Consult with your chosen transfer university/college to determine changes to this curriculum.
+\Consult with your chosen transfer university/college to determine changes to this curriculum.

-^{}Foundations of Education requires 30 hours of observation hours in a school setting set up by the instructor of the course.
+\\\\Foundations of Education requires 30 hours of observation hours in a school setting set up by the instructor of the course.
 Some districts will require you to have a background check at an additional cost.